GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-85/index.md

 * An origin trial for [`fetch` upload streaming](#fetch-stream) has started.
 * And [more](#more).

-I’m [Pete LePage](https://twitter.com/petele), working and shooting from home, let’s dive in and see what’s new for developers in Chrome 85!
+I'm [Pete LePage](https://twitter.com/petele), working and shooting from home, let's dive in and see what's new for developers in Chrome 85!

 ## Content Visibility {: #content-visibility }